Strong Women: Reducing the impact of intimate partner violence and substance use on women’s health.

 Role on the project: Researcher, Strong Women

-Lindsay is the Research Project Manager at the Centre of Excellence for Women’s Health.
+Lindsay is the Research Project Manager at the Centre of Excellence for Women’s Health and a MSW student at Wilfrid Laurier University.
 She holds a Master of Public Health, Social Inequities and Health, from Simon Fraser University.
 Lindsay is responsible for research and collaboration on projects relating to women’s substance use and stigma reduction, Fetal Alcohol Spectrum Disorder prevention, Indigenous health and wellness, and the integration of gender, trauma, culture, violence and equity-informed approaches into policy, research, and practice.
-She will coordinate activities with project partners and support research and knowledge exchange activities.
+She will coordinate activities with project partners, observe the intervention for fidelity at some of the sites, co-lead focus groups with facilitators and participants and support research and knowledge exchange activities.